 The terms, sources, marginalty and aliasing lists have a component for each formula in the formulae argument to designAnatomy, Each component of the terms and sources lists has a character vector containing the terms or sources derived from its formula.
 For the marginality component, each component is the marginality matrix for the terms derived from its formula.
-For the aliasing component, each component is the aliasing data.frame for the source derived from its formula and are copied from the pstructure.object for the formula.
+For the aliasing component, each component is the aliasing data. frame for the source derived from its formula.
+The components of these four lists are produced by pstructure.formula and are copied from the pstructure.object for the formula.
 The names of the components of these four lists will be the names of the components in the formulae list.